 Derrick and Deserea Huff opened Warren County's newest winery in August 2019 — Traveler's Cellar, a boutique, small-farm winery and vineyard.
-This 21 and older winery features a custom-built tasting room overlooking the vineyard, or you can buy a glass to drink in the wine cellar or on the patio.
+This winery features a custom-built tasting room overlooking the vineyard, or you can buy a glass to drink in the wine cellar or on the patio.

 Can't visit Bowling Green yet, but you want to give them a try?
 They ship to more than 30 states.

-Drew and Jessica Rogers began making small batches of wine in 2011 at their beautiful vineyard in quaint Smiths Grove.
-They produce small batches of hand-crafted wines.
-Their vineyard produces nearly 4,000 pounds of grapes annually — and now you can visit their new tasting room, which opened earlier this month at this family-friendly winery.
+Drew and Jessica Rogers began making small batches of wine in 2011 at their beautiful vineyard in quaint Smiths Grove where they produce small batches of hand-crafted wines.
+Their vineyard produces nearly 4,000 pounds of grapes annually — and now you can visit their expansive tasting room overlooking beautiful southern Kentucky farmland.

-Bluegrass Vineyard produces 18 different wines, ranging from sweet whites and rosés like the Loui (made from Traminette and Riesling grapes), Strawberry and Watermelon to dry reds including two new ones: the Bluegrass Red (featuring Chambourcin, Villard Noir, and Noiret grapes) and the Mammoth (primarily Merlot grapes) — you can find the full list and description on their website, where you can also get information on how to get their wines shipped to you.
+Bluegrass Vineyard makes more than 20 different wines, ranging from sweet whites and rosés like the Loui (made from Traminette and Riesling grapes), Strawberry and Watermelon to dry reds including the Bluegrass Red (featuring Chambourcin, Villard Noir, and Noiret grapes) and the Mammoth (primarily Merlot grapes) — you can find the full list and description on their website, where you can also get information on how to get their wines shipped to you.

-The Rogers are getting ready to open an AirBnB at the vineyard — what a perfect place for a couple's weekend or a girlfriends' getaway!
+The Rogers have also opened an AirBnB at the vineyard — what a perfect place for a couple's weekend or a girlfriends' getaway!
 They host special events and food trucks throughout the year, as well.

 Reid's Livery Winery is equine and wine by design — this farm winery is full of rustic charm and also features horseback riding lessons.
-Rex and Diane Reid started their winery in 2009, and they won the Commissioner's Cup for Best Boutique Wine in Kentucky in both 2013 and 2017.
+Rex and Diane Reid started their winery in 2009.

 This family-friendly winery features about a dozen different wines, including Black Raspberry (a Gold Medal Winner three years in a row; winner of Kentucky Commissioner's Cup for Boutique Wines), Silver Streak (a white wine made from Moore's Diamond Grapes that won awards at Wines of the South, Western Kentucky Winery Contest, and Florida International), and Peachy Keen (which won the White Fruit Category at the 2012 American Winery Contest in Sonoma, Calif.).